Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 - Never re-heat food in a microwave oven that is in a plastic container.
 The chemicals leach into the food.

-Lifestyle Tips to Reduce Estrogen Dominance
+Lifestyle Tips to Support Estrogen Detoxification

 - Support healthy adrenal function.
 Adrenal insufficiency is the #1 hormone imbalance with women, and a common finding with increased estrogen.
 The adrenals play a huge role in balancing estrogen as they can make the same hormones as the ovaries.
 Eating too many carbs, drinking too much alcohol and caffeine, or simply having too much stress in your life depletes the adrenals.